ministryofjustice/acronyms/README.md

 ## View the [published site here](https://ministryofjustice.github.io/acronyms/)

-This is a temporary replacement for the (currently defunct) "Big Book of Acronyms" web application.
+This is a replacement for the (currently defunct) "Big Book of Acronyms" web application.

 ## Contributing